rickosborne/skyline/story/iaso/131-jineko-focus.md

 > I'd like to ... learn some more."
 >
 > It's readily apparent you probably wouldn't be able to get the devices back from her, even if you wanted to.
-> She nods her chin, and you turn to see Grethe approaching, almost pushing a hesitant Pren along in front of her.
+> She points her chin, and you turn to see Grethe approaching, almost pushing a hesitant Pren along in front of her.
 > Barely a whisper, Jineko says: "Let's talk later."
 >
 > Grethe almost has Pren by the scruff of his neck as she speaks.